Key info

 You must:

-- fill out an application form (PDF, 251KB) at a service centre
+- fill out an application form (PDF, 251KB)

 - provide proof of identity documents